NathanHawks/SR1eGameBot/README.md

 ### Adding Notes to the Command

-Notes are OK at the end of the command, but not before or in the middle.
+Notes are OK, and your TN can even be in the middle of the note.

 examples:
+<pre>!3!
+TN4 resist wagemage sorcery      works
+  !3! resist wagemage sorcery TN4      works
-<pre>  !3!
-TN4 (resist wagemage sorcery)      works
+  !3! resist TN4 wagemage sorcery      works
-  (resist wagemage sorcery) !3!
-TN4      won't work !3! (resist wagemage sorcery) TN4      won't work</pre>
+  resist wagemage sorcery !3!
+TN4      won't work</pre>

 ## Legal